reichlab/docs.zoltardata/docs/Accounts.md

 ![User profile page](img/user-profile-page.png "User profile page")

 From this page you can use the buttons at the top to edit your email address and name, and to change your password.
-In addition, you'll see sections for the **Projects** you're involved with (either as a project owner or model owner), the **Models** you own, and the **[Upload File Jobs](Forecasts.md#check-an-uploads-status)** you have created.
+In addition, you'll see sections for the **Projects** you're involved with (either as a project owner or model owner), the **Models** you own, and the **[Jobs](Jobs.md)** you have created.

 ## Reset your password